seansovine/numerical_examples/diff_eq/README.md

 # Numerical Differential Equations

-This folder will contain projects for modeling with ordinary and partial differential equations and computing and visualizing numerical approximations of their solutions.
+Projects for modeling with ordinary and partial differential equations and computing and visualizing numerical approximations of their solutions.

 ## `orbital_mech`